 Looking to propagate your favorite rose bush?
 You can easily grow roses from cuttings taken from the plant you want to multiply.

-When you want to propagate your favorite rose bush, cuttings are the way to go!
+Cuttings are the way to go when you want to propagate your favorite rose bush!
 Simply, cut off a branch with at least 3 nodes and remove all leaves from where it is going into new growth.
 Next, dip in rooting hormone powder, then place on top of moist soil so that the severed end goes down into the ground about an inch or two deep.

 You can easily grow roses from cuttings taken from the plant you want to multiply – follow these steps for success!